simionAndrei/SBD_AWS-assignment/README.md

 ***Table 5*** - Cost overview for the final tests

 ## Best price estimation
-During our time with the c4.8xlarge cluster we have determined 3 criteria:
+During our time with the `c4.8xlarge` cluster we have determined 3 criteria:
 * At least 1 core should be allocated to other processes
 * 7 cores is the optimal amount on the `c4.8xlarge`
-* 5 cores should be the optimal but this not hold true for our `c4.8xlarge`, maybe because of memory
+* 5 cores should be the optimal but this not hold true for our `c4.8xlarge`, maybe because of memory usage
 * At least 8GB / 5 cores are required for an optimal memory consumption

 Because we want to use our money more efficiently we have made the [best_price_calculation.js](best_price_calculation.js)